codex-team/hawk.javascript/README.md

 The SDK can monitor performance of your application by tracking transactions and spans.

-### Transaction Batching
+### Transaction Batching and Aggregation

-By default, transactions are collected and sent in batches every 3 seconds to reduce network overhead.
+Transactions are collected, aggregated, and sent in batches to reduce network overhead and provide statistical insights:

+- Transactions with the same name are grouped together
+- Statistical metrics are calculated (p50, p95, max durations)
+- Spans are aggregated across transactions
+- Failure rates are tracked for both transactions and spans

 You can configure the batch interval using the `batchInterval` option:

 ```js